 2. Start Asking Questions

-Return to your SaaS idea and think it over carefully.
+Return to your Softwar as a Service idea and think it over carefully.
 Can you implement it in any other business format that would make it faster and easier to start serving your customers?
 Can your idea be delivered via some preliminary stage before converting it into a software product?

 How you can start selling it faster?
 How you can come up with an MVP version faster and ideally with as little programming as possible at first?